alexeytokar/rainbow-rest/README.md

  * [HowTo add this dependency to your project](https://jitpack.io/#alexeytokar/rainbow-rest)

 # rainbow-rest
 Inspired by JsonApi.
-Replaced GraphQL.
+Designed to replace GraphQL.

 Rainbow REST is a set of Servlet Http Filters for java which improves already existing JSON REST API with new functionality such as batch requesting, fields filtering and subtree inclusion.